WendyOkoli/Host-a-static-wesite-with-AWS-S3-bucket-and-Cloudfront/README.md

-# Hosting a static website using Amazon S3 buckets and CloudFront
+# Hosting a static website using AWS S3 bucket and CloudFront

 ## Overview
-Create a static website and host it on S3 bucket(private bucket) but with public read policy assigned, using cloudFront for CDN.
+Create a static website and host it on an S3 bucket(private bucket) but with a public read policy assigned, using CloudFront for CDN.

 ## Introduction

 * Amazon CloudFront

-CloudFront is Amazon Web Services' (AWS) content delivery network (CDN) service.
-Its primary function is to accelerate the delivery of web content (such as web pages, images, videos, and other assets) to users around the world with low latency and high data transfer speeds.
+CloudFront is Amazon Web Services (AWS) content delivery network (CDN) service.
+Its primary function is to accelerate the delivery of web content (such as web pages, images, videos, and other assets) to users worldwide with low latency and high data transfer speeds.
 It provides global scalability for web applications and static websites hosted on AWS or other origins.
 It plays a crucial role in optimizing the performance and reliability of web applications and reducing the operational overhead associated with serving content to a global audience.

 * Static Website

 A static website consists of only client-side technologies such as HTML, CSS, and JavaScript.
-It doesn't require a server to dynamically generate or serve content.
+It doesn't require a server to generate or serve content dynamically.

 Utilizing CloudFront as a CDN for this static website improves the performance and reliability of the website by caching content at edge locations worldwide, reducing latency for users across the globe.

 ### To achieve the overview of this task, I used the following steps below: